sambilbow/sambilbow.github.io/_posts/2023-04-12-north-star-on-linux.md

 ### Setting Environment Variables
 If you want [direct-mode](https://monado.freedesktop.org/direct-mode.html), you have to use an X11 compositor with Monado, its not currently supported on Wayland or Xwayland.
-That said, I wanted to use Wayland because :shrug:, I'm also used to extended-mode from the Unity Windows workflow so lack of direct-mode doesn't bother me right now.
+That said, I wanted to use Wayland because 🤷, I'm also used to extended-mode from the Unity Windows workflow so lack of direct-mode doesn't bother me right now.
 Either way, you will need to set the following Monado environment variables in your shell configuration file, this guide assumes `zsh`, and therfore `~/.zshrc`.
 Feel free to add them with this command:
 ```zsh
 echo '
 export NS_CONFIG_PATH=~/.config/monado/NorthStarCalibration.json # Set path to North Star calibration file.